Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Looking for the other side of Cabo?

-You know the one – beyond the poolside margaritas, wild nightlife and souvenir sombreros.
+You know – the one beyond poolside margaritas, thumping nightlife and souvenir sombreros.

 We’ve been making our annual (okay, sometimes twice-yearly!)
-Cabo pilgrimage for over 20 years now, and trust us – there’s way more to this sun-kissed slice of Baja than meets the eye.
+Cabo pilgrimage for over 20 years now.
+And there’s way more to this sun-kissed slice of Baja than meets the eye.

-From camel rides to snorkeling with sea lions, sleeping in a treehouse and soaking in secret hot springs, these 19 unusual Los Cabos activities and hidden gems will show you a wilder, more magical side of Baja!
+From camel rides along desert beaches to snorkeling with sea lions and hiking with rescue dogs, these 19 unusual Los Cabos activities and hidden gems reveal a wilder (often, more magical) side of Baja!

 1) Ride a camel